 If you are pregnant, you have primarily 3 options:

 To learn more about these 3 options, you can click on the above links, or watch the video below:

 During this time of decision-making, you may wish to more fully consider your personal circumstances, feelings, needs, goals, strengths, values and beliefs in light of your choices.

 No matter which option you choose, it has to be the one you have decided — based upon accurate information on all your options, and without pressure by others.

 Consider talking to someone you trust, like your peer counsellor, your partner, a family member, or a good friend.

-Connect with an online peer counsellor, or check out a pregnancy centre near you.
-They will help you explore your options.
+We invite you to start a conversation with us, or check out a pregnancy centre near you.
+We will help you explore your options.
 Discussing your thoughts and feelings with someone can help you understand what’s important to you and find your way forward.